Disentanglement of Correlated Factors via Hausdorff Factorized Support: Experiments

 \subsection{Out-of-Distribution generalization under correlation shifts}

-As $\beta$-VAE and $\beta$-VAE + \HFS{} models in \S\ref{subsec:main_results} were trained on correlated and evaluated on uncorrelated data, the performance differences provide a first indication that benefits of explicitly encouraging a factorized support transfer under correlation shifts.
-Such changes in correlation from train to test data is commonly referred to as ``distributional shift" \citep{Quinonero-Candela2009}, which are a practical problem as the test data becomes out-of-distribution for the model, and mark a key issue interfering with generalization in realistic settings \citep{arjovsky2019irm,koh2021wilds,milbich2021char,funke2022supervised_disentanglement}.
+As $\beta$-VAE and $\beta$-VAE + \HFS{} models in \S\ref{subsec:main_results} were trained on correlated and evaluated on uncorrelated data, the performance differences provide a first indication that encouraging a factorized support can benefit transfer under correlation shifts.
+Such changes in correlation from train to test data is commonly referred to as ``distributional shift" \citep{Quinonero-Candela2009} as the test data becomes out-of-distribution for the model, and mark a key issue interfering with generalization in realistic settings \citep{arjovsky2019irm,koh2021wilds,milbich2021char,roth2022nf,funke2022supervised_disentanglement}.
 While some works point to initial benefits of disentangled representations for out-of-distribution (OOD) generalization (see e.g \cite{traeuble2021correlation} or \cite{dittadi2021realistic}), some have raised concerns about the gains from disentanglement e.g. on OOD recombination \citep{montero2022generalization_latentstudy}.
 Conceptually, one way a disentangled representation can benefit a downstream prediction task is when the true predictor is a function of only a \emph{subset} of the true factors.
-Successful recovery of all factors, disentangled, enables effective subsequent feature selection (e.g. by L1-regularized logistic regression or shallow decision trees). {\bf A downstream predictor can thus be far more sample efficient~\citep{ng2004feature} in learning to ignore irrelevant factors}, that may be spuriously correlated with the target, than if they were entangled in the representation.
-As we showed that explicit support factorization reliably provides stronger disentanglement, we leverage this to offer further insights into its benefits on OOD tasks.
-Given the strong performance of \HFS{} to disentangle Shapes3D, we extend our experiments from \S\ref{subsec:main_results} on this dataset with more training correlations and the same set of correlations on the test data.
-Within this setup, we run a large grid of transfer experiments, giving a large transfer grid (Fig. \ref{fig:correlation_transfer}) across all kinds of (increasingly severe) correlation shifts.
+Successful recovery of all factors, disentangled, enables effective subsequent feature selection (e.g. L1-regularized logistic regression or shallow decision trees). {\bf A downstream predictor can thus be far more sample efficient~\citep{ng2004feature} in learning to ignore irrelevant factors}, that may be spuriously correlated with the target, than if they were entangled in the representation.
+As we showed that explicit support factorization provides stronger relative disentanglement, we leverage this for further insights into its benefits on OOD tasks.
+Given the strong performance of \HFS{} on Shapes3D, we extend our experiments from \S\ref{subsec:main_results} on this dataset with more training and now also test data correlations.
+Within this setup, we run a large grid of transfer experiments, giving transfer grids (Fig. \ref{fig:correlation_transfer}) across diverse, increasingly severe correlation shifts.
 For each grid, the y- and x-axis indicate training and test correlations increasing from top to bottom and left to right, respectively.
 Darker colors refer to a score increase.
 We use these grids to see \textbf{(1)} how different correlation shifts impact disentanglement, and \textbf{(2)} if improvements in disentanglement via explicitly aiming for a factorized support impact downstream transferability of the learned representations.